 Hi!
 I’m Jessica/Jess and I am a human.
-See above.
 I write poetry and urban fantasy.
 I am REALLY into self-publishing.
-Right now, I’ve got a bunch of poetry out for free reading (shameless plug) and lots of yummy fiction things will be coming out in 2018.
+Right now, I have one poetry collection and one hybrid text for sale on Amazon (shameless plug) and lots of yummy fiction that will be coming out in 2018 and 2019.

 I have a BA in Sociology from Randolph-Macon Woman’s College and MFA in Creative Writing from Goddard College.
 I am extremely shy and introverted but I really like figuring out why people behave the way they do, however, I studied Sociology for monetary purposes.
 I was assured I would be able to get a job doing anything, anywhere with my BA.
 That was back in 2008 and they lied.
 So when I wanted (read: needed an excuse to defer my BA student loans) to go back to school for a Master’s, I wanted to do something fun.
 And it was amazing.